 Doctors are increasingly busy.
 As baby boomers age and the next generation of Americans require medical care, many physicians are forced to spend less time with each patient.

 Raising a baby can be stressful for numerous reasons.
 However, when a child is sick, parents can become overwhelmed by medical jargon and treatment options.
-In an effort to ease this stress, some medical practices are providing parents with brochures that outline practices for best care.
+In an effort to ease this stress, some medical practices are providing parents with medical brochures that outline practices for the best care for their newborns.